 Please note: Shares are a one-way transaction.
-For shares to work both ways, with each user able to view each other's devices, both users must send each other a Share invitation and then each accept the other's invitation (as illustrated in Figure 47).
+For shares to work both ways, with each user able to view each other's devices, both users must send each other a Share invitation and then each accept the other's invitation (as illustrated in Figure 52).
 Just as with normal units within a Switchboard account, an external user must then add a Shared unit to a Contact List in order for it to be visible to other units in their fleet.
 This is true even if they're only using the single default Contact List.

-FIGURE 47 SHARING ACCOUNTS
+FIGURE 52 SHARING ACCOUNTS

 Finally, while it is possible to delete Shares, Comrex recommends disabling them instead.
 This will stop the Share and won't require any future work to recreate it.
-To disable a Share, simply click the orange Disable button on the bottom right of the Share edit page (Figure 48).
+To disable a Share, simply click the orange Disable button on the bottom right of the Share edit page (Figure 53).

-poard Welcome,

-Audio Codec s Contact I .ists Sharing Users Sign Out

-Unit Shar + Add New Share ring
+Unit Sha + Add New Share aring

-Shares owned l by this Account
+Shares own ed by this Aco count

 Share Units in Share Shared With Accounts

-NX with P-1 Enabled Spiderman's Totally Tubular NX ACCESS Port able NX pcintolo Remotely Enabled © Edit
+NX with P-1 Enabled Spiderman's Tot Spiderman's Totally Tubular NX ACCESS Portable NX Remotely Enabled

-Shares from c other Accounts
+Shares from other Accou nts

-Share Name Units Being SI nared With Your Account
+Share Name Units Being Share d With Your Account

-PaulG pcintolo Fully Enabled & Active 00:40: ACCESS Rack 🕀 Disable 🗢 Delete
+PaulG pcintolo Fully Enabled & Active 00:40:4 ACCESS Rack E Disable O Delete

-FIGURE 48 DISABLE SHARE
+FIGURE 53 DISABLE SHARE